7sferry/gatsby-remark-table-caption/README.md

 This plugin will add link on headers for your markdown.

-To install, run `npm install gatsby-remark-link-on-headers gatsby-transformer-remark`.
+To install, run `npm install gatsby-remark-table-caption gatsby-transformer-remark`.
 This plugin requires gatsby-transformer-remark.

-in gatsby-config, add this under `gatsby-transformer-remark`:
+In gatsby-config, add this under `gatsby-transformer-remark`:

 ```js
 plugins: [{